A parallel-in-time Newton's method-based ODE solver: Temporal parallelization of Newton's method for ODE integration

 \subsection{Theoretical results for the parallel-explicit Newton's method}

 In this section, we prove that Newton's method for explicit ODE numerical solution converges at a quadratic rate, by roughly following the general proof of Newton's method from \cite{nocedal2006numerical}.
-To ensure the convergence of the proposed method, we require the following assumption. \begin{assumption} The Jacobian $H$ of the function $h$, is Lipschitz continuous in the neighborhood of $\xi^{*}$, that is, there exists $L>0$ such that
+To ensure the convergence of the proposed method, we require the following assumption.